-Hexavalent chromium [Cr(VI)] in drinking water is a topic of substantial debate in the State of California and the U.S. However, knowledge regarding the potential cost implications for Cr(VI) treatment has been limited to research with only a handful of drinking water utilities.
+Hexavalent chromium [Cr(VI)] in drinking water is a topic of substantial debate in the State of California and the U.S. However, knowledge regarding the potential cost implications for Cr(VI) treatment was previously limited to research with only a handful of drinking water utilities.
 In order to help fill this knowledge gap, the Water Research Foundation funded project #4450, “Impact of Water Quality on Hexavalent Chromium Removal Efficiency and Cost.”
-Building on past and ongoing research on Cr(VI) treatment, the specific objectives of this project are to:
+Building on past and ongoing research on Cr(VI) treatment, the specific objectives of this project were to:

 (1) identify the impact of water quality conditions on the removal efficiency of Cr(VI) and total chromium with three leading treatment technologies and

 (2) develop defensible capital and annual operation and maintenance (O&M) cost estimates for implementing Cr(VI) treatment systems of various sizes that can comply with potential drinking water maximum contaminant levels (MCLs) ranging from 1 to 20 ug/L or parts per billion.

 Based on results from this project, for which a final report is available, Water Quality & Treatment Solutions, Inc. (WQTS) developed a cost estimation tool to help drinking water systems estimate a range of potential costs to remove Cr(VI) from their water based on system-specific information about the impacted well, water quality, and residuals handling.
 This tool estimates potential cost ranges for three Cr(VI) technologies that have emerged as leading approaches with respect to feasibility and cost: